JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-add-dependencies.md

 ## Dependency on another multiplatform project

+One multiplatform project can depend on another.
-You can connect one multiplatform project to another as a dependency.
-To do this, add a project-type dependency to the source set that needs it.
+To implement this, add a project-type dependency to the source set that needs it.
 If you want to use a dependency in all source sets, add it to the common one.
 In this case, other source sets will get their versions automatically.